DPontes/CppND-Capstone-Snake-Game/README.md

 ## Enhancements to the game

+### Added a Border around the Perimeter

+Something, something...

 ## Project Requirements (Rubric)

 The rubric for this project has been translated into Automated Github Issues which can be followed in the [Project Kanban Board](https://github.com/DPontes/CppND-Capstone-Snake-Game/projects/1)